Galal-Abdelaziz/PFDA-project/README.md

 ***

-## Contents:
+## Repository Contents:

 - **datasets**: This folder contains the .CSV dataset files used for this analysis.
 - **img**: This folder contains all images used in this project.
 - **.gitignore**: Specifies which files and directories should be ignored by Git when committing changes to a repository.
 - [**project.ipynb**](https://github.com/Galal-Abdelaziz/PFDA-project/blob/main/project.ipynb): This notebook contains the full analysis, including data cleaning, data visualization, and data analysis.
-- [**analysis.ipynb**](https://github.com/Galal-Abdelaziz/PFDA-project/blob/main/analysis.ipynb): This notebook contains the data analysis part of the project.
+- [**analysis.ipynb**](https://github.com/Galal-Abdelaziz/PFDA-project/blob/main/analysis.ipynb): This notebook contains the data analysis portion of the project.
 - [**divvy_trips.db**](https://github.com/Galal-Abdelaziz/PFDA-project/blob/main/divvy_trips.db): This SQLite database file contains a table with Q1 data as a sample.
 A full-year database is generated when the project notebook is executed, due to GitHub's size limitations.
 - [**splitlargefile.py**](https://github.com/Galal-Abdelaziz/PFDA-project/blob/main/splitlargefile.py): This file contains the script I used to split large CSV files into smaller ones due to the limitations of GitHub.
 - **README.md**: Contains information about the repository, including its purpose, structure, and usage instructions.